 Emma Schultz, M.S. | Scientific Contributor

-For our assessment of Orlando tap and drinking water quality, we aggregated water quality test data from the Orlando Utilities Commission, the water provider for Orlando, and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
-The water filters that we sell in Orlando are optimized with these tap and drinking water quality issues in mind.
+To assess Orlando drinking water quality, we aggregated water quality test data from the Orlando Utilities Commission, Orange County Utilities Department, the U.S. Environmental Protection Agency (EPA), and the US Geological Survey.
+We cross referenced these data with toxicity studies in scientific and medical literature, as well as upcoming regulatory changes.
+The water filters that our Orlando-area customers use are optimized with these drinking water quality issues in mind.

 Source Of Orlando Drinking Water